Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 A Matter of Prey Drive

-Dogs are attracted to lights and shadows because they are naturally drawn to pursue moving objects and this stems from their inherent prey drive which remains alive and well despite domestication.
+Dogs are attracted to lights and shadows because they are naturally drawn to pursue moving objects, and this stems from their inherent prey drive which remains alive and well despite domestication.

 Yes, despite the fact that Princess Flu-Flu the poodle is fed kibble from a bag and eats from shiny bowls, doesn't mean she's not interested in pursuing, and sometimes even killing, small, furry critters that stimulate her prey drive.

-Prey drive may be stronger in certain dogs than others.
+Prey drive may be stronger in certain dogs than in others.
 For instance, it can be particularly intense in small terriers, herding dog breeds and in the working lines of certain dog breeds.
 However, just because your dog's breed is not listed, this doesn't mean your dog is immune to it.